rundeck/rundeck/docs/en/manual/06-job-options.md

 ![Option entered](../figures/fig0505.png)

-Let's assume they entered the word "howdy" in response.
+Let's assume they chose the word "howdy" in response.
 The output of the Job will be:

     envar=howdy